 In our home, we love chicken tenders!
-This particular cut of meat is often cheaper than other chicken cuts and they cook up super fast - often in 10-minutes or less!
-Plus, when you know how to cook chicken tenderloin pieces, you can even cook them from frozen when you need something in a pinch.
+This cut of meat is often cheaper than other chicken cuts and they cook up super fast - often in 10-minutes or less.
+You can even cook chicken tenderloin pieces from frozen when you need something in a pinch.

-We use chicken tenderloins in our home at least once a week - often several times between lunch and dinner.
-They make meal prep a breeze, especially when we can cook up a batch or two to store in the fridge for the week to use in things like chicken cobb salad or Buffalo chicken dip.
+They make meal prep a breeze, especially when you can cook up a batch or two to store in the fridge for the week to use in things like chicken cobb salad , in casseroles like chicken bacon Ranch casserole, for BBQ chicken bowls, chicken salad, or Buffalo chicken dip.

 What is Chicken Tenderloin?